London Conference of 1866: Delegates

 In 1866, the Province of Canada was composed of Canada East (now Quebec), and Canada West (now Ontario).
 The Province of Canada sent a total of six delegates, but for the purposes of the Conference, they were treated as two separate delegations.

 Canada East

 Canada East sent three delegates: George-Étienne Cartier, Alexander Tilloch Galt, and Hector-Louis Langevin.

 Canada West

 Canada West sent three delegates: William Pearce Howland, John A. Macdonald, and William McDougall.

 New Brunswick

 New Brunswick sent five delegates: Charles Fisher, John Mercer Johnson, Peter Mitchell, Samuel Leonard Tilley, and Robert Duncan Wilmot.

 Nova Scotia

-Nova Scotia send five delegates: Adams George Archibald, William Alexander Henry, Jonathan McCully, John William Ritchie, and Charles Tupper.
+Nova Scotia sent five delegates: Adams George Archibald, William Alexander Henry, Jonathan McCully, John William Ritchie, and Charles Tupper.

 Major issues

 Inter-colonial railway

 One of the major issues when the Conference opened was the proposed Inter-Colonial Railway linking the Province of Canada to the Maritimes.
 This issue was quickly resolved when Macdonald stated that the Province of Canada agreed that the obligation to build the railway should be included in the legislation.